 Every three years, the Group obtains fair value valuations of its main properties held for own use from independent external property appraisers.
-In assessing fair value and fair value less costs to sell, certified property appraisers take into account the International Valuation Standards and the International Accounting Standards.
+These certified property appraisers assess fair value and fair value less costs to sell in accordance with the International Valuation Standards and the International Accounting Standards.
 The appraisal includes verifying the adequacy of all the methods used for appraising property rights.
 Depending on the purpose of the valuation and the quantity of available data, a market value appraisal makes use of the market approach and the income approach.

-Equipment for the direct transacting of reinsurance business represents an immaterial amount and is stated at the same level in both the Solvency II and IFRS balance sheets.
-Similarly, the valuation of right-of-use assets is the same in both the Solvency II and IFRS balance sheets.
+Equipment for the direct transacting of reinsurance business represents an immaterial amount and is stated at the same level in both the SII and IFRS balance sheets.
+Similarly, the valuation of right-of-use assets is the same in both the SII and IFRS balance sheets.